loveaffair69/loveaffair/README.md

  - Bridge social divide - encourage self-accountability,
  - Connect-together and collaborate-with individuals and organizations with a shared vision.
- - Inspire the formation of new organizations and empower them to throw
+ - Inspire the formation of new organizations and empower them to throw incredible parties!

 ## What does it mean to be inclusive?